strimzi/kafka-access-operator/development-docs/DEV_GUIDE.md

 make all
 ```

-_Note: Strimzi currently does not officially support any other platforms then Linux on `amd64`._
+_Note: Strimzi Access Operator currently does not officially support any other platforms than Linux on `amd64`._